 In addition to annual student surveys, which are reviewed with the Board of Trustees, GSSM's main customer access is through instructors, followed by clearly designated supervisor contacts (Academic Dean, Senior Staff, President, then Board members).
-GSSM also instituted a Mental Health Counselor full-time for 2011-2012 to assist students with coping and succeeding in GSSM's challenging academic environment - this provides wonderful (yet private health data always kept confidential) feedback on wellness and mood of student population and response to school initiatives.
+GSSM also recently instituted a Mental Health Counselor full-time to assist students with coping and succeeding in GSSM's challenging academic environment - this provides wonderful (yet private health data always kept confidential) feedback on wellness and mood of student population and response to school initiatives.
+We have added an additional college counselor for 2012-2013 and planned for adding armed law enforcement to GSSM's security guard model.